 It’s Friday morning of Spring Break here, and because I will be attending the MTNA National Conference in San Antonio the first week of April, I’ve been teaching all week although with a much lighter schedule, which has been refreshing.

 Last night I played for a Maundy Thursday service.
-I’m sad to say it was the first time I’ve ever attended one.
-Different Christian Denominations observe the Thursday of Holy Week in their way and growing up in the Church of Christ; it wasn’t recognized as much as Good Friday and Easter.
+I’m sad to say it was the first time I’ve ever attended one!
+Some Christian denominations observe this as an integral part of Holy Week, but growing up in the Church of Christ, we didn’t observe it as we did Good Friday and Easter.

 After exhausting much of my piano solo music, I purchased What Can I Play on Sunday the Complete Collection and just in time for Lent!
 What a great resource this has been and at a Late Intermediate level the repertoire is “meaty” (if you can call repertoire “meaty” that is…), but I can easily sight-read the pieces or master them with just one or two run-throughs.
 Alfred’s Sacred Collection is amazing.
 You can purchase this book in smaller volumes but why?
 Go for the complete set!